naserahmadi/nerdLLama/README.md

 * `llama2_train` first creates the instructions from dataset and uses them for fine-tuning our llama2 base model.
-As it was mentioned before, the fine-tuning is based on `QLoar`.
+As it was mentioned before, the fine-tuning is based on `QLora` (`15%` of the parameters are tainable).
 We use the following code to generate the fine-tuning dataset.

 ``
 def create_text_row(instruction, output):